 RSY stands for Reform Synagogue Youth, and Netzer stands for Noar Tzioni Reformi (Reform Zionist Youth).
-RSY-Netzer is part of a worldwide youth movement, Netzer Olami – and we exist all over the world- in USA, Israel, Germany, France, Australia, South Africa, Argentina…
+RSY-Netzer is part of a worldwide youth movement, Netzer Olami – and we exist all over the world- in the USA, Israel, Germany, France, Australia, South Africa, Brazil…

 Every year RSY-Netzer members join together for veidah (conference) to examine our beliefs and practices and to decide what we should be doing.
 We record our decisions in our Policies, Beliefs and Actions booklet.